Surfndez/stripe.ghost.org/README.md

 ## Develop

 - `yarn` to install all dependencies
-- `netlify link` to link this to the netlify project (You can select the match by the git remote)
+- `netlify link` to link this to the netlify project (Choose "Use current git remote origin (https://github.com/TryGhost/stripe)")

 ## Run